LCM-org/AML-3104-BHPP/README.md

 ## Getting Started

-Follow these steps to set up the project on your local machine.
+You can follow these steps to set up the project on your local machine.

 ### Prerequisites